 The perfect garage floor mat may in fact be a garage floor tile!

 First, it is important to understand that there are several types of containment mats on the market.
 Of the ones we have tested and used, as of December 2018, there are just two we would recommend.
 The 50 Mil Park Smart Clean Park containment mat or the TruContain containment mat.
 TruContain is our favorite.
-It is a one piece, relatively lightweight mat that you unpack and unroll.
-The downside to it is it is folded and does not relax real fast in the winter.
-That said it works amazingly well and even better if you tack it down at the corners.
+It is a one-piece, relatively lightweight mat that you unpack and unroll.
+The downside to it is it is folded and does not relax really fast in the winter.
+That said, it works amazingly well and even better if you tack it down at the corners.

 - A choice between assembly and creases.

 - Can move around on a smooth floor — we suggest securing at least the front edge.

 - Many products are super easy to install

 PVC Garage Floor Mats

 PVC garage floor mats are some of the most expensive garage floor mats we offer.
 They are also used as commercial floor mats.Â They tend to weigh between 1/2 and 3/4 pounds per Sq.
 Ft.
 They are available in different patterns, colors, and sizes.
 They are more decorative than containment mats and higher quality than carpet mats.
 PVC mats are less likely to slide around, but it can still happen.
 One major issue is PVC mats will stain from certain tires.
 Also, careful attention needs to be used when installing wall-to-wall to avoid expansion and contraction issues.

 The ribbed pattern can be used to mitigate moisture, mud, and snow.
 That said, one thing to consider is that PVC mats do not have a containment edge.
 Even the ribbed mat has nothing to contain moisture at the front and back sides of the garage.
 PVC should not be confused with anti-fatigue mats.
 While it ads some cushion, they are no where close